 WARNING: Choosing the wrong microscope or the wrong settings can cause damage to the stage, microscope, or other equipment.

 If you think you need to make any changes to your microscope setup, please contact MBF Bioscience Product Support.

-We support microscopes and stages from many manufacturers, and we are continually evaluating new hardware, to add to our line.
-Please contact MBF Bioscience Product Support if you have any questions about your existing hardware.
+We currently support the following microscopes.
+Note that we are continually evaluating new hardware, and may add to this list.
+Please contact MBF Bioscience Product Support if you have any questions.